Quantitative characterization of finite simple groups: a complement: Characterizing finite simple groups using the order of group and the set of element orders

 \begin{lemma}[See \cite{187}] Let $G$ be a finite group with $\pi_e(G)=\pi_e(A_{10})=\{1,2,\cdots,$ $10,12,15,21\}$, then $G\cong A_{10}$, or $G=[A]C$ where $A$ is an Abelian $\{3,7\}$-group, $C=C_G(t)=[\langle t\rangle ]S_5$, where $t$ is an involution and $a^t=a^{-1}$, $a\in A$.
 And the Sylow $2$-subgroup of $C$ is a generalised quaternion group $Q_{16}$ with $16$ elements. \end{lemma}

 \begin{lemma}[See \cite{134,170}] Let $G$ be a finite group with $\pi_e(G)=\pi_e(M)$ where $M$ is a sporadic simple group distinct from $J_2$, then $G\cong M$. \end{lemma}

 It was proved in \cite{170} that except for $Co_2$ and $J_2$, the remaining $24$ sporadic simple groups can all be characterized by the set of element orders.
-In \cite{134} Mazurov and Shi proved that $Co_2$ can be characterized by using the ``set of element orders", however if $\pi_e(G)=\pi_e(J_2)=\{1,2,\cdots 8,10,12,15\}$, then $G\cong J_2$, $S_8$, or $G\cong [N]A_8$ is a split extension of a $2$-group $N$ with order $2^{6t}$ ($t=1,2,\cdots $) by $A_8$.
+Mazurov and Shi \cite{134} proved that $Co_2$ can be characterized by using the ``set of element orders", however if $\pi_e(G)=\pi_e(J_2)=\{1,2,\cdots 8,10,12,15\}$, then $G\cong J_2$, $S_8$, or $G\cong [N]A_8$ is a split extension of a $2$-group $N$ with order $2^{6t}$ ($t=1,2,\cdots $) by $A_8$.
 Obviously, from the above arguments and Lemma \ref{3.11}, we can deduce that Theorems \ref{3.9} and \ref{3.10} hold.

 \begin{pro} Let $G$ be a finite group and $S$ a finite simple group.
-If (1) $|G|_{\pi}=|S|_{\pi}$ where $|G|_{\pi}$ denotes the order of $\pi$-Hall subgroup of $G$, $\pi\neq \pi(G)$; (2) $\pi_e(G)=\pi_e(S)$, can we prove that $G\cong S$? \end{pro}
+If \textup{(1)} $|G|_{\pi}=|S|_{\pi}$ where $|G|_{\pi}$ denotes the order of $\pi$-Hall subgroup of $G$, $\pi\neq \pi(G)$; \textup{(2)} $\pi_e(G)=\pi_e(S)$, can we prove that $G\cong S$? \end{pro}

 In 2007, Mazurov posed the following conjecture at International Algebraic Conference held in St. Petersburg: Let $G$ be a finite group, and let $L$ be an alternating group of sufficiently large degree or a simple group of Lie type of sufficiently large Lie rank.
 If $G$ is isospectral to $L$, then $G$ is an almost simple group with socle isomorphic to $L$.
-In fact, if $L$ is a finite simple group and $G$ is isospectral to $L$, then either $G$ is solvable, in which case $L$ is one of the following cases: $L_3(3)$, $U_3(3)$, and $S_4(3)$; or $G$ is an almost simple group with socle isomorphic to $L$ (See \cite[Theorem 2]{56}).
+In fact, if $L$ is a finite simple group and $G$ is isospectral to $L$, then either $G$ is solvable, in which case $L$ is one of the following cases: $L_3(3)$, $U_3(3)$, and $S_4(3)$; or $G$ has exactly one nonabelian composition factor (See \cite{228}, \cite[Corollary 7.3]{197} and \cite[Theorem 2]{56}).
 The conjecture proposed by Mazurov was finally proved to be valid in \cite{68}.
-By using these results and comparing $|G|_{\pi}$ and $|M|_{\pi}$, Question \ref{3.15} can be answered.
+By using these results and comparing $|G|_{\pi}$ and $|M|_{\pi}$, Problem \ref{3.15} can be answered.